PlayForm/Compress/README.md

 };
 ```

-Or an array of the two.
+Or an array of the two:

 **`astro.config.ts`**